andrmoel/astronomy-bundle-php/README.md

 `SolarEclipse:TYPE_ANNULAR` or
 `SolarEclipse:TYPE_TOTAL`.

-**Example 1**: Local circumstances for the eclipse of 21 August 2017 for Madras, OR
+**Example 1**: Local circumstances for the total solar eclipse of 21 August 2017 for Madras, OR

 ```php
 $location = new Location(44.61040, -121.23848); // Madras, OR